Eclogues of Nemesianus: Synopsis

 The poem is a dialogue between two characters: Tityrus and Timetas.

 Tityrus is weaving a basket - Timetas encourages him to sing a song, as Pan and Apollo have given him the gift of playing on the reed pipe and singing respectively.

 Tityrus replies that he is old, and suggests that he has retired from music making - whereas Timetas is a renowned singer, and recently beat Mopsus in a music contest (adjudicated by Tityrus).
 Tityrus recounts that Timetas' skill was praised by the, now deceased, Meliboeus and incites Timetas to honour Meliboeus' spirit with music.

 Timetas agrees that Meliboeus deserves to be commemorated with music.
 He suggests a song/poem that he carved on the bark of a cherry tree.

 Tityrus suggests that they go to a quieter spot - among elm and beech trees.

 Timetas recites his poem/song.
 He invokes the Ether (i.e. the upper pure air), and the spirit of Meliboeus.
 He grieves the death of Meliboeus, even though he died in old age.
-Meliboeus would adjudicate the legal disputes of countryfolk encouraged Timetas to play music, and sang himself.
+Meliboeus would adjudicate the legal disputes of countryfolk.
+He encouraged Timetas to play music, and sang himself.
 Apollo, Fauns, Nymphs and Muses each offer tributes to him.
 Even trees and herds seem to speak his name.
 Timetas will sing his praises until the day that seals live in meadows, lions in the sea, trees drip honey and the seasons reverse.

 Tityrus praises Timetas' song and suggests that it is good enough for the capital city.
 It is now late afternoon, and time to take the flocks to the river.